-The Yousif v.
-State Farm Mutual Automobile Insurance Company (#336791, February 27, 2018, unpublished) set the precedent on why you should avoid posting on social media after a car accident.
+The ruling in Yousif v.
+State Farm Mutual Automobile Insurance Company (#336791, February 27, 2018, unpublished) makes the case for why you should avoid posting on social media after a car accident.
 In this case the Michigan Court of Appeals ruled that a person had committed a “fraudulent insurance act” which disqualified him from recovering No-Fault benefits where his “numerous Facebook posts” and “social media documentation” “belied his claims of disability and incessant pain” on which his claims for attendant care and replacement services were based.

 The Yousif court explained that the Facebook posts provided “evidence of an active, pain-free young man socializing, discussing exercising, and traveling.”